Eat Like the Greeks (fact, or made-up media?)

 Plus most fish eaten in England is not from lone fishermen, but from huge ‘city-sized ships’ that often by-catch other creatures like dolphins, sea turtles and sharks.

-Why Are The Greeks So Healthy?
+Why are the Greeks So Healthy?

-Greece has a very strong family make-up.
-So older people are rarely lonely, and often go to live with relatives, rather than in care homes (loneliness is known to increase both dementia and mortality).
+A Greek person would never eat a ready-made moussaka, it will always be homemade with fresh ingredients.
+Greece also has a strong family culture, so older people are cared for by relatives, rather than care homes (loneliness is known to increase both dementia and mortality).

 The Myth About Fish Oils